Altoona Armory

-Altoona Armory is a historic National Guard armory located at Logan Township, Blair County, Pennsylvania.
+Altoona Armory was a historic National Guard armory located at Logan Township, Blair County, Pennsylvania.
 The main armory building was built in 1938, and was an "I"-plan building in the Moderne style.
 The front section housed administrative functions and the rear was the former two-story stable area for the cavalry unit.
 Between these sections was the riding hall, which had a round arched roof.
 It was one of nine armories built in Pennsylvania between 1912 and 1938.
-Demolished.

 It was added to the National Register of Historic Places in 1991.
+It has since been demolished.